-In 2008, Keir became Director of Public Prosecution. putting him at the head of the Crown Prosecution Service and its thousands of employees.
+In 2008, Keir became Director of Public Prosecutions, putting him at the head of the Crown Prosecution Service and its thousands of employees.
 During that time there were big cuts to public services, and Keir had to reform the service to make sure it still delivered the justice people rightly expect of the system.

 Keir received a knighthood in 2014 for his services to criminal justice.
-He invited his parents to Buckingham Palace for the event, who in turn brought along the family dog.
-His Dad said:
+He proudly invited his parents to Buckingham Palace for the event, who in turn brought along the family dog!

 Later in life, Keir’s drive to make the world a fairer place saw him enter politics.
 He was first elected to Parliament in 2015, at the age of 52.
 He serves as the member for Holborn and St Pancras, where he has lived for many years with his family.